Azure Monitor: The Enterprise Guide to Full-Stack Observability, Log Analytics, and KQL

 What is the recommended Log Analytics workspace architecture?

-One primary workspace per Azure region for all resources in that region.
-Add a dedicated security workspace for Microsoft Sentinel data.
-Avoid per-application or per-resource workspaces — they create silos and prevent cross-resource correlation.
+Each Azure region should have one main workspace for all resources in that region.
+Additionally, you should create a dedicated security workspace for Microsoft Sentinel data.

 Partner with EPC Group